 This is an extremely colorful dish – deep blue berries along with pink-hued shallots and sauce make for something really interesting for the eyes to enjoy, too!

-I used Melissa’s suggested salmon pairing, but I also think this sauce would be tasty on may different fish varieties, even shrimp.
-If you like the sauce, please try it on other seafoods – it’s always fun to try something new 🙂
+I used Melissa’s suggested salmon pairing, but this sauce would be tasty on many fish varieties, even shrimp – it’s always fun to try something new 🙂

 - 1 lb.
 Salmon fillet, cut into 2 portions*

 - 1 Tb. olive oil

 - 1 c. dry white wine